Philomena Lee: Book

 Around Christmas, in 2003, Lee revealed to her family that she had given birth to a son when she was 19, and she did not know his whereabouts.
 For decades, she had secretly been trying to find out what had happened to her son, without success.
 Her daughter, Jane, decided to approach journalist Martin Sixsmith at a New Year's Eve Party a few weeks later.
-She explained Philomena's story and asked Sixsmith whether he would be interested in helping them find out what had happened to the child.

-Sixsmith agreed to take on the story.
-He and Philomena spent years researching, until they discovered her son had been adopted by an American couple, Doc and Marge Hess, who named the child Michael Hess.
+Sixsmith and Philomena spent years researching, until they discovered her son had been adopted by an American couple, Doc and Marge Hess, who named the child Michael Hess.
 The Hess family also adopted a little girl named Mary from the Abbey; Mary and Michael grew up together as siblings.
-Sixsmith and Philomena eventually came to learn that Michael died (of AIDS) in 1995, and that for years he had tried, without success, to find his birth mother.
+Sixsmith and Philomena eventually came to learn that Michael died of AIDS in 1995, and that for years he had tried, without success, to find his birth mother.
 Before his death he arranged to be buried at the Sean Ross Abbey, in the hope that his mother might someday find his grave, which she eventually did.